 Precluded Courses: HADM 400 may not be taken for credit if credit has already been obtained for HSRV 401.

 HADM 400 has a Challenge for Credit option.

-- Unit 2: Health Law and the Canadian Health Care System
+- Unit 2 The Canadian Health Care System and Aboriginal Health Governance

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.